-Whether a child needs an eTA NZ (New Zealand) depends on their nationality and the amount of time they will spend in the country.
-Some nationalities are not eligible for the eTA whereas it is a requirement for others.
+Whether a child needs an NZeTA (New Zealand) or not depends on their nationality and the amount of time they will spend in the country.
+Some nationalities are not eligible for the eTA whereas for others it is a requirement.

-Children from certain countries, such as the US and all EU nations, can enter New Zealand with only their passports for periods of up to 90 days but need an eTA New Zealand for children to stay in the country for longer periods (the eTA is valid for periods of 2 years).
+Children from certain countries, such as the US and all EU nations, can enter New Zealand with only their passports for periods of up to 90 days.
+However, citizens from other eligible countries need an eTA New Zealand for children to stay in the country for the 90-day duration.

 Minors from the UK can enter for up to 6 months without a New Zealand eTA for infants.
-All Australians can enter indefinitely without any type of visa or travel authorization, they are granted automatic residency status on arrival.
+Additionally, all Australians can enter indefinitely without any type of travel authorization, they are granted automatic residency status on arrival.

 Which nationalities need a New Zealand eTA for children?